Best Acne Scar Removal Methods

 Microdermabrasion

 Microdermabrasion is a milder form of dermabrasion and an effective treatment option for reducing mild acne scars and stimulating collagen production without downtime.
 Microdermabrasion is an exfoliation treatment that entails using a specialized handpiece to remove the top layer of skin gently and, by doing so, remove any impurities and dead skin cells to make way for healthy, new skin cells.
 This treatment enhances the absorbency of the skincare products that are applied subsequently, allowing them to penetrate deeper into the skin to deliver maximum benefits.
 Two popular types of microdermabrasion include crystal and diamond microdermabrasion.
-Crystal microdermabrasion is performed with a handpiece that emits small crystals, usually aluminum oxide or sodium bicarbonate, to sand away the outer layer of the skin gently.
+Crystal microdermabrasion is performed with a handpiece that emits tiny crystals, usually aluminum oxide or sodium bicarbonate, to sand away the outer layer of the skin gently.
 Diamond microdermabrasion is performed with a diamond-tipped handpiece, applied directly to the skin to exfoliate the superficial layers.
 After microdermabrasion, the epidermis produces new cells rapidly, and this deeper layer of skin thickens due to the resulting increase in collagen production.
 For optimal results, Dr. Green recommends four to six microdermabrasion treatments every two to four weeks.

 Intense pulsed light

 Intense pulsed light (IPL) delivers short bursts of high-intensity light energy below the skin’s surface.
 This light energy helps to target active acne, broken capillaries, skin discoloration, acne scars, post-inflammatory hyperpigmentation, sun damage, freckles, and age spots.
-IPL is safe to use on various skin types and can help improve the skin’s overall look in as little as one session.
+IPL is safe for various skin types and can help improve the skin’s overall look in as little as one session.
 One of the benefits of intense pulsed light therapy is that no downtime is required.
 IPL treatments also help boost the natural collagen production in the skin, which can improve the appearance of depressed acne scars and other irregularities in skin texture.

-TCA cross
+TCA cross for acne scars

 Punch excision